To the majority of us, productivity doesn’t come naturally. Accomplishing everything effortlessly is just not who I am as a person.

 - Organize them in order of their true importance.

-- When you arrive to work, focus on the first task.
+- When you arrive at work, focus on the first task.
 Work until the task is finished, then move to the second one.

 - Work through the rest of your list in the same fashion.
 If you don’t manage to finish all of them, move the unfinished tasks to tomorrow’s list.